Definition: The last common ancestor of Actinopterygii (ray-finned fish) and Sarcopterygii (lobe-finned fish).

 - The extension of the main lateral line onto the skull roof.

 - Infraorbital canal

 - Mandibular canal

 - Neurocranium articulates with palatoquadrate via basipterygoid process (Although the stem chondrichthyan Pucapampella seems also to have had this (Maisey and Anderson 2001).)

-- Postorbital process forms the dorsal surface of a partition called the lateral commisure. the hyomandibula articulates with its posterior surface rather than with the otic process, as in Chondrichthyes.
+- Postorbital process forms the dorsal surface of a partition called the lateral commissure. the hyomandibula articulates with its posterior surface rather than with the otic process, as in Chondrichthyes.

-- Spiracular groove passes between lateral commisure, basipterygoid process and opening of spiracle.
+- Spiracular groove passes between lateral commissure, basipterygoid process and opening of spiracle.

 - Endolymphatic duct does not communicate with the external environment.